 Drys huffed.
 “Don’t be sarcastic, Leihlani, it doesn’t suit you.
 I haven’t been gone two months.”

-Leihlani must’ve been oanai.
-Maebhe had never even seen photographs of oanai, so she hadn’t known what to expect.
+Leihlani must be oanai, Maebhe realized.
+She’d never even seen photographs of oanai, so she hadn’t known what to expect.
 She shivered.

-When Unity formed following the Great War, some parts of the world had refused to join.
+When Unity formed at the end of the Great War, some parts of the world had refused to join.
 Drained from the war, they’d retreated into solitude to nurse their wounds.
 Orean was one, Lyryma another.
-Prior to this mess with Alfheim, Unity had at least tolerated Orean, worked with them when they had to.
+Prior to this mess with Alfheim, Unity had at least tolerated Orean, worked with them when they needed to.
 Because of Orean’s access to resources in the mountains, Unity felt it was necessary to at least maintain a civil relationship.

-Even as Leihlani met Maebhe’s gaze, two of her ears swiveled away from Maebhe, picking up something in the forest that the orinians couldn’t hear.
-They were similar in shape to the orinians’, almost like a cow’s, but she had three on each side, weighed down by a number of small earrings.
+Even as Leihlani met Maebhe’s gaze, two of her ears swiveled away from the group, picking up something in the forest that the orinians couldn’t hear.
+Her ears were similar in shape to the orinians’, almost like a cow’s, but she had three on each side, weighed down by a collection of small earrings.
 Her ears were accompanied by a pair of twisting horns atop her head.

 Leihlani’s gaze was only similar in that it saw you, saw through you, and made you feel—if only for a moment—like you mattered in the grand plot of the world.